harvard-edtech/edtech-guide/ComprehensiveGuide.md

 # Comprehensive EdTech Development Guide

-Last updated by Gabe Abrams in December 2022.
+Last updated by Gabe Abrams in 2023.
 This will probably be out of date within minutes of this guide being published.
 Be alert and be flexible.

 <style>
   Rule {